 Therese will explain this shorter version of her prayer in three different places toward the end of her autobiography.
 She will start first by introducing us to it.
 Then, she will return to it, after a diversion, and develop the explanation further.
 And finally, she will add even more precision and clarity to it by taking the example of the lever and fulcrum, in order to lift the world.

-Thus, from the first two explanations of “draw me and we will run”, we learn that God attaches himself to her (and to all of us) souls.
+Thus, from the first two explanations of “draw me and we will run”, we learn that God attaches souls to her (and to all of us).
 It is not she who acts but God, and she doesn’t pay attention to who has been attached by God to her, or how and when.
 She understands that these mysterious people (her spiritual children) are attached to her and in a way are part of her being when she prays.
 The result is that she doesn’t have to pay attention to them, but only to God.
 In brief what Therese learned was that: there was no need to pay attention, watch, stare, dwell over these facts, but the real need was in fact to focus on Jesus, to love Him, to be transformed by the Fire of His love.
 Furthermore, she understood that in this case, if she is drawn closer and more intimately into the Fire of the Love of Jesus, all the souls attached (by God) to her will automatically be attracted, will benefit, and will receive the graces through her.

 2.1- First Stage of the Explanation